Saint Eligius: Chief counsellor to Dagobert I: 629–639

-Eligius took advantage of this royal favor to obtain alms for the poor and to ransom captive Romans, Gauls, Bretons, Moors and especially Saxons, who were arriving daily at the slave market in Marseilles.
-His friend Ouen of Rouen recalled him with love in Vita Sancti Eligii:
+Eligius took advantage of this royal favour to obtain alms for the poor and to ransom captive Romans, Gauls, Bretons, Moors and especially Saxons, who were arriving daily at the slave market in Marseille.
+He founded several monasteries, and with the king's consent, sent his servants through towns and villages to take down the bodies of criminals who had been executed and give them decent burial.